Mesith/checkout-react/README.md

 ## A/B Testing
-    * Integrated Growthbook, an open-source A/B testing tool, allowing us to conduct marketing experiments by altering feature variants.
+Integrated Growthbook, an open-source A/B testing tool, allowing us to conduct marketing experiments by altering feature variants.
-    * Form metadata is now acquired as JSON from the Growthbook API, enabling dynamic form structure and A/B testing on each onboarding step.
-(Credentials removed for security)
+Form metadata is now acquired as JSON from the Growthbook API, enabling dynamic form structure and A/B testing on each onboarding step.

-    * By modifying the form-feature content JSON, we can introduce new form fields and conduct A/B tests on each onboarding segment, offering greater product flexibility and marketing testing power.
+By modifying the form-feature content JSON, we can introduce new form fields and conduct A/B tests on each onboarding segment, offering greater product flexibility and marketing testing power.
 Below is Growth book credentials to Test the functionality

 	URL : https://app.growthbook.io/